yilmazbingo/rust-snake-game/collections.md

 ```

 - when we access elements in a vector we are getting a reference to that element. some ownership rules, you cannot have a immutable reference and mutable reference to the same thing at the same time.
-- when we push a new element into a vector, we might need to allocate more memory to make room for that new value. when we do that, we need to move all the elements in our vector to new memory locations.
-If there were happen, then our variable we declared here.

 ```rs
 fn main(){